Back to blog

 “I’m on Ur-Dragon, power 5.1, Bracket 4.
 It’s dragon tribal — no combos, light interaction, wants to reach the late game.”

 The second one takes ten seconds longer and tells you everything you need to know about whether this deck belongs at your table.
 Now imagine the other player responds: “I’m on Niv-Mizzet, power 8.5, also Bracket 4.
-Combo control, 11 lines, heavy interaction.”
+Combo control, 26 lines, peak consistency.”

 Suddenly the bracket match doesn’t look so great.
 And that’s exactly the kind of mismatch that ruins games.
 You don’t need to agree on a power scale to recognize a 3.4-point gap.